phatlast96/docs-to-webform-autofill/README.md

 ## 2. Set Environment Variables

 The only thing really needed is the OpenAI API key.

+Update the FORM_URL to have it adapt to the form you are trying to fill out.

 ```bash
 cp fastapi/.env.example fastapi/.env
 ```